Dedicated to the highest levels of nuclear safety

-FANR has the authority to implement an inspection programme in relation to any regulated activity to assure itself that the operator complies with the applicable law and regulations and any conditions set out in the licence requirements.
+FANR implements an inspection programme in relation to all regulated activities to ensure that the licensees complies with the applicable law and regulations and any conditions set out in the licence requirements.

 - facilities, equipment and work performance meet all necessary requirements

 - there is compliance with documents and instructions